 7.3.
-Temporary Permit or License.
+Temporary Permit or License Provisional Licensure.

-Applicants have up to a twelve (12) month grace period to practice psychology under qualified supervision beginning with notification of provisional licensure applicant status.
-The grace period allows an applicant to complete the written and oral examinations and obtain licensure, while involved in supervised practice in the profession of psychology.
-Any applicant who does not become licensed and continues to practice psychology beyond the approved grace period, shall be notified that the practice is in violation of A.C.A. § 17-97-101, et seq. and may be subject to appropriate legal action.
+7.3.A.
+Applicants have up to an twelve (12) eighteen (18) month grace period to practice psychology under qualified supervision beginning with notification of provisional licensure applicant status.
+The-grace period allows an applicant to complete the written and oral examinations and obtain licensure, while involved in supervised practice in the profession of psychology.
+The provisional licensure status shall not be renewed beyond a period of three (3) years.
+Any provisionally licensed applicant who does not pass the examination within three (3) years may not continue to practice psychology under supervision.
+Any applicant individual who does not become licensed and continues to practice psychology beyond the approved grace three (3) year period, shall be notified that the practice is in violation of A.C.A. § 17-97-101, et seq. and may be subject to appropriate legal action.